 - 1 red chilli finely chopped / chilli powder

 - 150ml cold water

-- Make a batter by mixing together in a large bowl the gram flour, garam masala, turmeric and salt.
+- Mix together in a large bowl the gram flour, garam masala, fenugreek, turmeric and salt.

 - Add a large tablespoon of melted ghee, the lemon juice and three tablespoons of water and stir to make a thick batter.

-- Mix in the rest of the water to make a smooth batter which should be the thickness of double cream.
-Not too runny.
+- Mix in the rest of the water to make a smooth batter which should be thick enough to just drop off a spoon.
+Not runny.

 - Mix in the onion, potato, coriander and vegetable

 - Heat enough vegetable or sunflower oil in a pan to deep fry, or use a deep fryer.
 Take a half tablespoon of the batter and drop it into the oil.
 It will sink to the bottom but will float once they start cooking.

 - Add a few more spoons of batter into the pan/fryer.
 Don’t let them touch each other or you’ll end up with just one extra large pakora!

 - Fry for about 3 minutes, when they should be golden brown and crispy.